-Registrants and representatives are required to pay the $10 non-refundable H-1B registration fee for each beneficiary before being eligible to submit a registration for that beneficiary for the FY 2021 H-1B cap.
+Registrants or their representative are required to pay the $10 non-refundable H-1B registration fee for each beneficiary before being eligible to submit a registration for that beneficiary for the H-1B cap.

 H-1B Registration Process Timeline

-March 1: H-1B registration period opens at noon ET.
+March 9: H-1B registration period opens at noon Eastern.

-March 20: H-1B registration period closes at noon ET.
+March 25: H-1B registration period closes at noon Eastern.

 March 31: Date by which USCIS intends to notify selected registrants.

 April 1: The earliest date that FY 2022 H-1B cap-subject petitions may be filed.

 USCIS intends to notify registrants and their representatives with selected registrations via their USCIS online accounts no later than March 31, 2021.
 Registrants selected for the second filing period were notified on July 29, 2021.

-A registrant’s USCIS online account will show one of the four following statuses for each registration:
+A registrant’s USCIS online account will show one of the following statuses for each registration: